gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Cross compile a 32-bit binary on a 64-bit linux machine.

-# Cross-compile for multiple platforms
+# Cross-compile for multiple operating systems

 This story adds support for cross-compilation.
 Add the concept of an operating system to the platform.

 ## Open issues

+- Different source files by platform
 - Need to be able to build for a single platform or all available platforms.
 - Need separate compiler, linker and assembler options for each operating system.
 - Need to discover which platforms a tool chain can build for.